-Many rewards credit cards operate on a point system.
-Each time you use your card for eligible purchases, you earn points that correspond to the amount spent.
+As mentioned, many rewards credit cards operate on a point system.
+Each time you use your card for eligible purchases, you may earn points that correspond to the amount spent.
 For example, you might earn one point for every dollar.
 When you accumulate enough points for a reward, you redeem them based on the parameters of the system you’ve chosen.
 Some rewards have limitations and expiration dates.
 Be sure to check for disclosures and fine print to completely understand how the rewards and redemptions work.

-Rewards cards often offer opportunities to earn bonus benefits – such as the U.S. Bank Cash+ card.
+Rewards credit cards often offer opportunities to earn bonus benefits – such as the U.S. Bank Cash+ card.
 When you open a credit card account you could automatically earn extra bonuses.
 The U.S. Bank Cash+ card provides a special rate for cash back on the first $2,000 spent, for example.
 For some points cards, you might also receive more points than normal during the introductory period or for spending a certain amount every quarter or year.
 Additionally, some rewards cards offer point multipliers when you shop at certain retailers or use the card to pay certain bills.